jeremylt/personal_website/source/index.rst

 `libCEED <https://www.github.com/CEED/libCEED>`_
 ----------------------------------------------------------------

-Fast algebra for efficient extensible discretizations with performance portability, run-time flexibility, and clean embedding in higher level libraries and applications
+libCEED provides fast algebra for element-based discretizations, designed for performance portability, run-time flexibility, and clean embedding in higher level libraries and applications.
+It offers a C99 interface as well as bindings for Fortran, Python, Julia, and Rust.
+While our focus is on high-order finite elements, the approach is mostly algebraic and thus applicable to other discretizations in factored form.

 .. figure:: img/SolidsTwist.jpeg
 .. figure:: img/FluidsVortices.png